 In retirement planning, we rely on three key pillars: Social Security, personal savings, and employer-sponsored plans.
 Social Security provides a foundation of retirement income based on lifetime earnings.
-Personal savings, like RRSPs and TFSAs, allow for tax advantages and long-term financial security.
-Employer-sponsored plans such as 401(k)s and pensions offer additional benefits, like employer matching contributions, to grow savings effectively.
+Personal savings, such as RRSPs and TFSAs, allow for tax advantages and long-term financial security.
+Employer-sponsored plans, such as 401(k)s and pensions, offer additional benefits, like employer matching contributions, to grow savings effectively.
 Balancing these three pillars efficiently ensures financial stability in later years.
 By understanding and utilizing these pillars effectively, you can build a secure retirement future.

 Key Takeaways